 Choral evensong is held in the Quire of the Cathedral every Sunday at 4pm and all are warmly welcome.
 The service follows the traditional liturgy of the Book of Common prayer enriched by the wonderful choral tradition.
 The majority of the service is sung by the Cathedral Choir and includes prayers and an Anthem and there is a short sermon.
 Service cards are provided to enable all, regardless of church background, to participate.

 Holy Ground is an exciting opportunity to explore, question and express Christian spirituality and values in a beautiful and ancient setting.
-All are welcome at Holy Ground which takes place on the second Sunday of every month and is a mixture of creativity and contemplation.
-At Holy Ground, we enjoy combining creative approaches to spirituality with stimulating and open-minded discussions about Christianity and its contexts, as well as creating spaces for quiet reflection upon God, ourselves and the world.
+All are welcome at Holy Ground, where we enjoy combining creative approaches to spirituality with stimulating and open-minded discussions about Christianity and its contexts, as well as creating spaces for quiet reflection upon God, ourselves and the world.

 Holy Ground is a chance for those from all Christian traditions to explore their ideas and beliefs in the open and generous setting of Exeter Cathedral, as well as a place for all those who are simply curious about Christianity and about God, irrespective of background or tradition.